ianmicheal/Dreamcast-Media-Center-DCMC-V3.0/README.md

 About Moopthehedgehog
 One of the best coders i did know sorry to see you go the help and support with learning sh4asm and your wonderful creation DreamHAL
 Makes a big change to what i do on dreamcast.. :) your missed my freind :)
+Quote from moop "You never leave [the Dreamcast community].
+You just take long breaks."
+Well i hope i get to pick your brain in the future :)